National Agency for Food and Drug Administration and Control: Controversies

 The activities of NAFDAC have been the subject of considerable scrutiny in recent years.
-The agency has drawn fire for being susceptible to overt government interference, subject to bribery, internal feuding and constant rumours and or allegations abound concerning misappropriation of funds.
+The agency has drawn fire for being susceptible to overt government interference, subject to bribery, internal feuding, and constant rumours and allegations abound concerning the misappropriation of funds.
 In one high-profile (and typical) case, the former NAFDAC director of finance and accounts, Andrew Ademola Mogbojuri, alleged mass fraud in 2015 against the agency's director-general, Paul Orhii.
-The agency claimed sour grapes was behind the allegation and labelled Mogbojuri's claim "misleading and cheap blackmail".
+The agency claimed sour grapes were behind the allegation and labelled Mogbojuri's claim "misleading and cheap blackmail."

 Orhii was also the subject of a sweeping fraud allegation by NAFDAC whistleblowers earlier in 2015.
-A petition was sent to Nigerian President Muhammadu Buhari, alleging frivolous contract awards and supplies, manipulated publicity efforts, donations and international air travel racketeering.
+A petition was sent to Nigerian President Muhammadu Buhari, alleging frivolous contract awards and supplies, manipulated publicity efforts, donations, and international air travel racketeering.

 Some of the world's largest brewers have been caught up in NAFDAC scandals as well.
 From a 2013 report alleging bribery conducted by Guinness and Heineken:Two multinational beer companies (Guinness and Heineken) have decided to do it the illegal way, which insiders alleged is to bribe officials of National Agency for Food and Drugs Administration Control (NAFDAC) to deny the manufacturers of local herbal gin accreditation, knowing that Nigerians who had been patronizing them will desist once they are not accredited by the agency.
 The bribes amount to millions of Naira.Guinness was back in the NAFDAC glare in 2016.
 Having been fined about ₦1 billion in November 2015 for allegedly re-validating and using expired raw materials without prior approval, the multinational brewer responded with a lawsuit, which was quietly dropped in March 2016.

 Stakeholders

-NAFDAC ensures it maintains very close contact with a number of national and international organizations whose activities relate to the functions of NAFDAC.
-Such Organizations include the following.
+NAFDAC ensures it maintains very close contact with a number of national and international organisations whose activities relate to its functions.
+Such organisations include the following.